A first look at quasar-galaxy clustering at $z\simeq7.3$

 However, all galaxies within the velocity range included in the clustering analysis belong to priority $p=1$, significantly simplifying the calculation.
 For the J1007$+$2115 field, our MSA spectroscopy covers 0/0, 0/2, 1/2, 32/50 priority 1 galaxy candidates in the four radial bins (from small to large radii), resulting in $S_T(R)=\textrm{--}$, $0.00$, $1.00$, and $0.64$ respectively.
 In the field of quasar J0252$-$0503, the MSA spectroscopy covers 1/1, 0/0, 1/2, 25/34 priority 1 galaxy candidates in the three four bins (from small to large radii), resulting in $S_T(R)=1.00$, $\textrm{--}$, $0.5$,and $0.74$, respectively.

-\subsection{Cross-correlation Measurement}
+\subsection{Cross-correlation measurement}

-In order to constrain the dark matter halos and duty cycles of $z\simeq7.3$ quasars, we first measure the quasar-galaxy cross-correlation function $\chi$, closely following \citet{Hennawi2006} and \citet{GarciaVergara2017}.
+In order to constrain the dark matter halo masses and duty cycles of $z\simeq7.3$ quasars, we first measure the quasar-galaxy cross-correlation function $\chi$, closely following \citet{Hennawi2006} and \citet{GarciaVergara2017}.
 In a cylindrical geometry, the cross-correlation function is related to the quasar-galaxy two-point correlation function $\xi_{\textrm{QG}}$ by

 where $V_{\textrm{eff}}$ is the effective comoving volume.
 The radial coordinate of the cylinder $R$ and the cylinder height $Z$ were introduced in the context of the selection function estimation (Section\,\ref{sec:completeness}).
 We calculate the volume averaged cross-correlation $\chi(R_{\textrm{min}}, R_{\textrm{max}})$ in cylindrical shells with radii $R_{\textrm{min}}$ to $R_{\textrm{max}}$,